rszrama/docjson/README.md

 **Warning:** *The DocJSON specification is currently in draft, and is subject to change at any time.*

-A document may be any valid JSON, with the single restriction that the object key `"_type"` is reserved.
-An JSON object which contains a key named `"_type"` is considered a control object.
+A document may be any valid JSON with the single restriction that the object key `"_type"` is reserved.
+Any JSON object containing a key named `"_type"` is considered a control object.

 Any URLs within a document may be either relative or absolute.
 Relative URLs should be resolved with respect to the original document URL.